COVID-19 pandemic in Australia: Human biosecurity emergency declaration

 On 25 March 2020, the Health Minister made a second determination under the Biosecurity Act 2015, the Biosecurity (Human Biosecurity Emergency) (Human Coronavirus with Pandemic Potential) (Overseas Travel Ban Emergency Requirements) Determination 2020, which "forbids Australian citizens and permanent residents from leaving Australian territory by air or sea as a passenger".
 On the same day, the Prime Minister announced a further set of restrictions, labelled stage 2 restrictions, effective midnight that night.
 These involved mainly smaller businesses, such as nail salons and tattoo parlours, while some, such as personal training sessions, were limited to 10 people.
 At the same time, other gatherings were restricted, such as weddings (5 people) and funerals (10 people).

 At 12:00 am on Tuesday 31 March, restrictions were announced on indoor and outdoor gatherings, which were called stage 3 by the media, although the label "stage 3" was not part of the official announcement.
 The new rule limited gatherings to two people, although it did not apply to members of the same household.

 On 14 April, the Federal government announced the "COVIDSafe" digital contact tracing app.

 On 25 April 2020, the Biosecurity (Human Biosecurity Emergency) (Human Coronavirus with Pandemic Potential) (Emergency Requirements—Public Health Contact Information) Determination 2020, made under subsection 477(1) of the Act, was signed into law by the Health Minister.
-The purpose of the new legislation is "to make contact tracing faster and more effective by encouraging public acceptance and uptake of COVIDSafe", COVIDSafe being the new mobile app created for the purpose.
-The function of the app is to record contact between any two people who both have the app on their phones when they come within 1.5 m of each other.
+The purpose of the new legislation was "to make contact tracing faster and more effective by encouraging public acceptance and uptake of COVIDSafe", COVIDSafe being the new mobile app created for the purpose.
+The function of the app was to record contact between any two people who both had the app on their phones when they come within 1.5 m of each other.
 The encrypted data would remain on the phone for 21 days of not encountering a person logged with confirmed COVID-19.

 On 3 September 2020, the human biosecurity emergency period under the Biosecurity Act 2015 was extended until 17 December.

 National COVID-19 Commission Advisory Board

 On 25 March, the National COVID-19 Coordination Commission (NCCC) was established by the Prime Minister as a strategic advisory body for the national response to the pandemic.
 (On 27 July 2020, the Prime Minister renamed the organisation to the "National COVID-19 Commission Advisory Board" (NCC).)
 The NCC's role includes providing advice on public-private partnerships and coordination to mitigate the social and economic impacts of the pandemic.

-On 29 March, Prime Minister Morrison announced in a press conference following a National Cabinet meeting that public gatherings will be limited to two people, while also urging Australians over the age of 70, Australians with chronic illness over the age of 60 and Indigenous Australians over the age of 50 to stay home and self-isolate.
+On 29 March, Prime Minister Morrison announced in a press conference following a National Cabinet meeting that public gatherings would be limited to two people, while also urging Australians over the age of 70, Australians with chronic illness over the age of 60 and Indigenous Australians over the age of 50 to stay home and self-isolate.
 Morrison also clarified that there were only four acceptable reasons for Australians to leave their houses: shopping for essentials; for medical or compassionate needs; exercise in compliance with the public gathering restriction of two people; and for work or education purposes.